 The Counseling Office is a safe, supportive environment for students and a welcoming place for parents/guardians.
-The Counselor is here to assist students as they grow academically, develop positive social and emotional skills, and explore their interests to help plan for high school and beyond.
-The Counselor works closely with teachers, administrators, and other support staff to help ensure that students have a positive middle school experience.
+Our Counselors are here to assist students as they grow academically, develop positive social and emotional skills, and explore their interests to help plan for high school and beyond.
+Counselors works closely with teachers, administrators, and other support staff to help ensure that students have a positive middle school experience.

 Where is the school Counseling Office located?

 The Counseling Office is located in the Administration Building.
-In our office, you will find Mrs. Curry, School Counselor, Ms. Mona, our Registrar/Counseling Secretary, and, once a week, Ms. Rachel, our School Social Worker, comes in to meet with students and families.
-We also have tables, and a quiet space for students, when needed.
+In our office, you will find our school Counselors Mrs. Curry and Ms. Murt, along with Ms. Marielle, our Registrar/Counseling Secretary, and, once a week, Ms. Mako, our School Social Worker, comes in to meet with students and families.
+We also have a Counseling Corner with tables and a quiet space for students, when needed.